 I require a $100.00 refundable deposit along with the puppy application to add your name(s) to our waiting list.
 Should there not be a puppy born that meets your requirements this year then the $100.00 deposit will be returned to you.
 However, if there is a puppy born that meets your requirements then an additional $400.00 deposit must be sent within 3 days along with the deposit agreement to hold that puppy for you.
 The total deposit of $500.00 is non-refundable should you change your mind once you have selected a puppy and the $500.00 deposit has been paid.
 Breeder retains the right to first pick of each and every litter born @ Deb's Tzu to continue to produce these top quality puppies.

 Briella to Dakota

-Briella and Dakota's baby girl arrived on Nov.
-28, 2012 you can see her pics posted in Nursery #1.
+Briella and Dakota's 2 baby girls arrived on July 11, 2013.
+Pics are posted in Nursery #1.

 Karma to Dakota

 Karma and Dakota welcomed three new arrivals on July 09, 2013.
 Pics are posted in Nursery #2..

 Reign and Dakota's four babies arrived on Feb.
 09, 2013.

 Allie and Dakota's baby girl Cookie arrived on June 30, 2013.
 Pics are posted in Nursery #4..

 Abby will be bred to Rion in 2014.
 These two should produce pupppies well worth waiting for!